iHeartCoffeeAndCode/google-homepage/README.md

-I am mimicking the Foogle homepage as a project.
+I am mimicking the Google homepage as a project.